story-ai/story-ai.github.io/biology.md

       filled: true
       text:
         - >-
-          1. Understand how life processes depend on molecules whose structure is related to their function.
+          1. Understand life processes depend on molecules whose structure is related to their function.
         - |-
-          2. Understand how the fundamental units of living organisms are cells.
+          2. Appreciate the fundamental units of living organisms are cells.
           .
         - >-
-          3. Understand how living organisms may form populations of single species, communities of many species and ecosystems,
+          3. Understand living organisms may form populations of single species, communities of many species and ecosystems,
         - >-
-          4. Understand how living organisms are interdependent and show adaptations to their environment.
+          4. Appreciate living organisms are interdependent and show adaptations to their environment.
-        - 5. Understand how life on Earth is dependent on photosynthesis.
+        - 5. Understand life on Earth is dependent on photosynthesis.
         - >-
-          6. Understand how organic compounds are used as fuels in cellular respiration.
+          6. Appreciate organic compounds are used as fuels in cellular respiration.
         - >-
-          7. Understand how the chemicals in ecosystems are continually cycling through the natural world.
+          7. Understand the chemicals in ecosystems are continually cycling through the natural world.
         - >-
-          8. Understand how the characteristics of a living organism are influenced by its genome and its interaction with the environment.
+          8. Appreciate the characteristics of a living organism are influenced by its genome and its interaction with the environment.
-        - 9. Understand how evolution occurs by a process of natural selection.
+        - 9. Understand evolution occurs by a process of natural selection.
       image:
         alignment: left
         url: /img/Rocket.svg